backplane/conex/jq/README.md

 ### Interactive

-I use a shell function like this to run the container.
+I use a shell function like this to run the image.

 ```sh
 jq() {